 OXFORD 5V Motorcycle Dual Socket

-Another straightforward charger which will get the job done with minimum fuss, and also has a really good waterproof cover to protect you from showers.
+Another straightforward charger that will get the job done with minimum fuss, and also has a really good waterproof cover to protect you from showers.

 - Good waterproofing